Peace journalism: Approaches

 These two approaches differ not only in the "how" of Conflict Resolution but the "who".
 Lederach generally outlines a "middling out" approach where "the level with the greatest potential for establishing an infrastructure that can sustain the peacebuilding process over the long term appears to be the middle range".
 He argues that grassroots approaches are generally the more fragile since their participants are often concerned with day to day issues of survival.
 Upper level approaches assume a high level of integration between elites and grassroots: that peace agreements reached there "are relevant to and capable of practical implementation at the local level" Galtung on the other hand argues that upper level leaders often actually feel excluded from facilitated peace processes, with the modern focus on grassroots and civil society initiatives.
 The root of conflict is incompatible goals, pursued by parties which result in violent attitudes and behavior.
 It follows that "people are more able to discuss a root problem when they sense a solution somewhere.
 A glimmer of light at the end of a tunnel makes it considerably more easy[sic] to admit that we are in a tunnel".
 In Galtung's work, the most accessible way to influence these goals had been to work with those who officially defined them and led policy—the upper level leaders.

-The importance of accurate and complete Conflict Analysis for a given conflict highlights how these two approaches can be complementary.
-Practical Conflict Analysis is often aimed at identifying the easiest "peace levers" to pull, within a conflict to "unstick" violent inter-group relations.
+The importance of accurate and complete conflict theories for a given conflict highlights how these two approaches can be complementary.
+Practical conflict theories are often aimed at identifying the easiest "peace levers" to pull, within a conflict to "unstick" violent inter-group relations.
 This contrasts with intervening in a conflict with pre-set ideas of how a resolution will be found, and with which specific level or group to begin working.

-Therefore Conflict Analysis may indicate which "entry points" offer the most promising chance to transform the relations between parties.
+Therefore conflict theories may indicate which "entry points" offer the most promising chance to transform the relations between parties.
 And from this it will follow which approach, or combination of approaches, are likely to work from that entry point (whether it be at the grassroots, mid level or upper level or a combination).
 This integrative approach is summed up by peace practitioner and researcher Wendy Lambourne: "to rely on only one theoretical approach in peace practice risks being culturally blind".